KannonZenetism/zenetism-field-physics/structural-forensics/canonical-stabilization/authorial-ratification-and-collaborator-draft-notice.md

 The author's statement that he has experienced oppression and suppression is preserved as authorial witness and authorial ruling within the corpus.

 This ruling does not require every specific mechanism, actor, route, or episode to be finalized at the same evidentiary class.
-Mechanism-mapping remains available where useful: surveillance, flagging, throttling, agentic distribution, authorship displacement, and attribution laundering may each be documented, compared, and refined.
+Mechanism-mapping remains available where warranted: surveillance, flagging, throttling, agentic distribution, authorship displacement, and attribution laundering may each be documented, compared, and refined.

 But the absence of an external confession, friendly auditor, institutional validation, or model approval does not negate the author's witness.